inditel/code-generator/README.md

 * data/generated/ - there is generated code, user will not make modifications there or they will be overwritten
 * src - there is code that is generated once (does not need that much regeneration, as extends generated main classes, where for example entity properties are, form element definitions etc)
 * test - tests written by you.
 Dummies will be generated.

+Criticism
+* Why not use Doctrine entity generator?
+Doctrine and Zend have problems working together if you get to more complex applications.
+(Annotations have their limitations)
+Additionally, Doctrine model generator does not generate validators, fieldsets for you that you could easily modify.
+(For example, if you have to validate for varchar(200), that the value is less than 200 letters.
+If your project is big, then writing and testing all these validators takes a lot of time.